alexandramj92/pomodoro-timer/README.md

-# Pomodoro Timer
+# Pomo Tasker

 Access the live app [here](https://pomo-tasker-405fd1be4689.herokuapp.com/).
 You will need to create an account to access the dashboard.
+The app currently has three sections: productivity stats which are still in development, a pomodoro timer, and a task section.
 A Pomodoro Timer is a time management tool designed to enhance focus and productivity by breaking work into intervals, traditionally 25 minutes in length, separated by short breaks.
 This method, named after the Italian word for 'tomato' due to its inventor Francesco Cirillo's use of a tomato-shaped kitchen timer, encourages individuals to work with the time they have—rather than against it.

 Here's how it works: